Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: OPTIMIZATION FRAMEWORK

 \section{OPTIMIZATION FRAMEWORK}

-For the UAV-UGV cooperative routing, we proposed a bilevel optimization framework, which is shown in Fig.~\ref{optimization framework}.
+For the UAV-UGV cooperative routing, we proposed a bilevel optimization framework.
 The framework is designed as a two-level hierarchical structure, where at the higher level, we determine the UGV route using the ``UGV First, UAV Second" heuristic method, which involves prioritizing the UGV route and then constructing the UAV route based on it.
-To ensure the feasibility of the cooperative route, it is critical to locate suitable refueling sites along the UGV route.
+To ensure the feasibility of the cooperative route, it is critical to locate suitable refueling sites $\mathcal{M}_r$ along the UGV route.
 We employed a minimum set cover algorithm to identify the best locations for refueling.
-The inner-level UAV route was built based on the UGV route by dividing the entire scenario into subproblems what could be solved by modeling them as an energy constrained vehicle routing problem (E-VRP).
+Then the inner-level UAV route was built based on the UGV route by dividing the entire scenario into subproblems what could be solved by modeling them as an energy constrained vehicle routing problem with time windows (E-VRPTW).